How do I know if my credit score is good?

 More options: The best deals on credit cards, loans, mortgages and even current account overdrafts are usually offered to those with the highest credit ratings

-While there is no quick fix to improving your credit score, there are various ways to nurture your rating over time.
+While there is no quick fix for improving your credit score, there are various ways to nurture your rating over time.
 Here are our top tips:

 1. Register on the electoral roll